Crypto Bank Reconciliation: Subledger to General Ledger (2026)

 Crypto Bank Reconciliation: Subledger to General Ledger

-- A GL is not built for crypto: it holds a balance, not per-transaction cost basis, multi-chain movement, or gas.
+- A general ledger is not built for crypto.
+It holds a balance, not per-transaction cost basis, multi-chain movement, or gas.

-- Reconciliation is two-sided: subledger ↔ chain (completeness/accuracy) and subledger ↔ GL (posted = classified).
+- Reconciliation is two-sided: subledger to chain (completeness and accuracy) and subledger to GL (posted equals classified).

-- What breaks it: per-chain structure/fees/timing, misaligned timestamps, smart-contract activity masking events, internal transfers mistaken for disposals.
+- Recurring break causes: per-chain structure, fees and timing; misaligned timestamps; smart-contract activity masking events; internal transfers mistaken for disposals.

-- Continuous reconciliation beats a month-end scramble — it keeps breaks cheap and the close fast.
+- Continuous reconciliation beats a month-end scramble, keeping breaks cheap to fix and the close fast.

 - This is the operational core behind multi-chain reconciliation and the crypto FEC.